Login Sign in

 • Aspergillus

-Viral and bacterial respiratory infections are easily transmitted through an infected dog’s respiratory droplets that land on high-touch objects like food bowls and toys.
+Dogs can spread viral and bacterial infections through respiratory droplets on shared items like food bowls and toys.
 The fungi Aspergillus can get breathed in as a dog roots through the soil with their nose.
-Once these tiny pathogens enter the respiratory tract, the immune system starts fighting back, causing an immune response that makes dogs congested.
+When these tiny pathogens enter the airways, the immune system fights back, causing congestion.

 Beyond these common causes, there are other reasons your dog may be congested.

 Seasonal allergies.
 Dogs with seasonal allergies are allergic to environmental substances, like pollen.
-Breathing in these allergens will trigger an allergic response that will make a dog congested.
+Breathing in these allergens triggers an allergic response, causing congestion.

 Congestive heart failure.
-An end-stage heart disease, congestive heart failure is when the heart can no longer pump blood effectively, so fluid accumulates and leaks out of the blood vessels.
+An end-stage heart disease, congestive heart failure is when the heart can no longer pump blood effectively.
+It causes fluid to accumulate and leak out of the blood vessels.
 A fluid buildup in the lungs can lead to symptoms of congestion, like coughing and difficulty breathing.

 Heartworms.
 Heartworms get lodged in the pulmonary (lung) arteries and damage the lungs.
 Dogs with heartworms often cough and have difficulty breathing.

-Foreign body.
+Foreign object.
 If something is stuck in your dog’s nose, their immune system will work hard to get it out, causing dog nasal congestion symptoms such as sneezing and a runny nose.

 Respiratory tumors.
 A tumor in the respiratory tract can block the normal flow of air, leading to congestion.